GoogleChrome/developer.chrome.com/site/en/docs/extensions/reference/scripting/index.md

 );
 ```

 This function will be executed in the context of injection target.
-However,
+However, this
-this will not carry over any of the current execution context of the function.
+will not carry over any of the current execution context of the function.
+As
-As such, bound parameters (including the `this` object) and
+such, bound parameters (including the `this` object) and externally-referenced
-externally-referenced variables will result in errors.
-For instance, the
+variables will result in errors.
+For instance, the following code will not
-following code will not work, and will throw a ReferenceError because `color`
+work, and will throw a ReferenceError because `getUserColor` is undefined when
-is undefined when the function executes:
+the function executes:

 ```js
 function getTabId() { ... }